dymmond/edgy/docs/queries/queries.md

 ## QuerySet

-When making queries within Saffier, this return or an object if you want only one result or a `queryset` which is the internal representation of the results.
+When making queries within Edgy, this return or an object if you want only one result or a `queryset` which is the internal representation of the results.

-If you are familiar with Django querysets, this is **almost** the same and by almost is because saffier restricts loosely queryset variable assignments.
+If you are familiar with Django querysets, this is **almost** the same and by almost is because edgy restricts loosely queryset variable assignments.

 Let us get familar with queries.